smartfog/fogflow/doc/en/source/k8sIntegration.rst

 Kubernetes Integration
 **********************

 The components of FogFlow can be built via source code as well as in docker environment using docker-compose tool.
-In docker environment each component of FogFlow is running on a single container.
+In docker environment each component of FogFlow is running running as single instance.
 Whole FogFlow system will have to re-start in case any single component container goes down and if any single service is overloaded it cannot scale to handle the load.
-To overcome these issues FogFlow would be migrated to Kubernetes.
-FogFlow components will be setup in Kubernetes cluster environment based on end user requirement.
-Kubernetes cluster can be deployed in various configurations:
+To overcome these issues FogFlow has migrated to Kubernetes.
+FogFlow components will be deployed in Kubernetes cluster environment based on end user requirement.
+Various cluster configuration can be deployed:

 1. Master and Worker on same Node
 2. Single Master and Single Worker